 - Can be played straight in Runescape.
 Each weapon has several attack styles, and for a given weapon most will be either stabbing, slashing, or crushing-type attacks, each of which has a separate defense bonus provided by the target's armour that it has to penetrate.
 However, most weapons offer an attack style that allows the player to deal a secondary damage type (for example, crushing damage with a battleaxe instead of the usual slashing damage) in order to exploit the weaknesses of the target's defenses, at the cost of the weapon having a lower accuracy bonus with its secondary attack type.
 However, the trope is usually averted as people often ignore attack styles altogether in favour of simply choosing to use magic attacks against melee armour, melee attacks against ranged armour and ranged (or melee) attacks against magic "armour" for maximum armour bypass.

-- In Betrayal at Krondor, all swords can be used to slash or stab — normally, a stab is accurate, while a slash sacrifices accuracy for more power.
+- In Betrayal at Krondor, all swords can be used to slash or stab — normally, a stab is accurate, while a slash sacrifices accuracy for more power (and tires you out).
 However, one of the swords is a rapier, where the slash is appropriately less accurate and less damaging.

 - Subverted, inverted and played stright in Arx Fatalis, where type of melee attack depends upon your movement at the moment you start charging the attack (if you are backpedaling, you will prepare to a thrust, if strafing - a side swing, and if running forward - an overhead slam; if standing still, you make a hacking move).
 This, however, doesn't save you neither from slashing with the rapier-like sword nor from much more interesting things like stabbing a full-plated foe with a hammer.
 Or with HUGE one-handed machete thing with long side-pointed spike on its already blunt tip.